-In the analysis below, we compare Saudi Arabia’s top 10 export companies based on asset values, sales and profitability as of May 2016.
+In the analysis below, we compare Saudi Arabia’s major exports-oriented companies based on asset values, sales and profitability as of December 2018.
 Also presented is the Saudi city where each business has its headquarters.

 Saudi Arabia’s Top 10 Major Export Companies